What is Carburetor?- Definition, Types & How it works

 What is a carburetor?

-Components of carburetors usually include a storage chamber for liquid fuel, a choke, an idling (or slow-running) jet, the main jet, a venturi-shaped air-flow restriction, and an accelerator pump.
+Components of carburetors typically include a chamber for storage of liquid fuel, a choke, an idling (or slow-running) jet, a main jet, a venturi-shaped air-flow obstruction, and an accelerator pump.

-Gasoline engines are designed to take in exactly the right amount of air so the fuel burns properly, whether the engine is starting from cold or running hot at top speed.
+The design of gasoline engines is to take in precisely the right amount of air so that whether the engine is starting from the cold or running hot at its top speed, it burns the right amount of fuel.

-Getting the fuel-air mixture just right is the job of a clever mechanical gadget called a carburetor: a tube that allows air and fuel into the engine through valves, mixing them together in different amounts to suit a wide range of different driving conditions.
+The job of getting the proper air-fuel mixture is done by an ingenious mechanical device called a carburetor, a tube allowing air and fuel to enter the engine’s through valves, mixing them together in order to meet a range of different driving conditions.

-You might think “carburetor” is quite a weird word, but it comes from the verb “carburet.”
-That’s a chemical term meaning to enrich a gas by combining it with carbon or hydrocarbons.
+You might think that “carburetor” is a weird term, but it derives from the verb “carburet,” a chemical term describing the act of enriching a gas by combining it with carbon or with hydrocarbon.

 Who invented the carburetor?

 The first carburetor was invented by Samuel Morey in 1826.
-The first person to patent a carburetor for use in a petroleum engine was Siegfried Marcus with his 6 July 1872 patent for a device that mixes fuel with air.
+The first person to patent a carburetor for use in a petroleum engine was Siegfried Marcus.
+He was awarded U.S. Patent #128541 on July 6, 1872 for a “device for mixing fuel with air.”

-A very simplified diagram of Karl Benz’s original carburetor from his 1888 patent.
-Fuel from the tank enters what he called the generator underneath, where it evaporates.
+The diagram below is a very simplified version of Karl Benz original carburetor from his patent from 1888.
+Raw fuel from the tank enters what he called the generator, underneath where the raw fuel evaporates.

-The fuel vapor passes up through the gray pipe and meets air coming down the same pipe, which enters from the atmosphere through perforations at the top.
+The fuel vapor passes up through the gray pipe to where it meets air flowing downwards, entering from our atmosphere through perforations at the top of the gray pipe.

 Carburetor Diagram